Maxkie1/GestureDetection_ML_ITA/README.md

 ## Usage

-To train the model, run the following command:
+To train the model, run the following command (Note that the datasets are currently not in repo, fix pending):

 ```
 python gesture_recognition_model.py